Alexander Topp

-Alexander Topp (1814–1879) was a Scottish minister of the Free Church of Scotland who emigrated to Canada and twice served as Moderator of the General Assembly to the Presbyterian Church of Canada.
+Alexander Topp (1 April 1814 – 6 October 1879) was a Scottish minister of the Free Church of Scotland who emigrated to Canada and twice served as Moderator of the General Assembly to the Presbyterian Church of Canada.

-Life
+Biography

-He was born at Sheriffmill near Elgin on 1 April 1814 the second of three sons in a family of six.
+He was born at Sheriffmill near Elgin, on 1 April 1814, the second of three sons in a family of six.
 He was educated at Elgin Academy then studied Divinity at King's College, Aberdeen where he graduated MA in 1831.
 He was ordained by the Church of Scotland at the High Church in Elgin in 1838 having assisted at the church since 1836.

 He left the established church in the Disruption of 1843 and created the Free High Church of Elgin.
-In 1852 he was translated to the Free Roxburgh Church in Edinburgh.
-In 1858 he emigrated to Canada to serve in the Knox Presbyterian Church in Toronto.
+In 1852, he was translated to the Free Roxburgh Church in Edinburgh.
+In 1858, he emigrated to Canada to serve in the Knox Presbyterian Church in Toronto.
 He remained there until death.